 Schools serving the neighborhood of Columbia City are Aki Kurose Middle School (Public grades 6-8, kurosems.seattleschools.org) at 3928 S Graham St in the south of Brighton Playfield, Seattle Nativity School (Private and Catholic grades 6-8, seattlenativity.org) at 4200 S Mead St in the north of Brighton Playfield, Orca K-8 School (Public, orcak8.seattleschools.org) at 5215 46th Ave S in the east of Hitt's Hill Park, Cherish Academy Columbia City Seattle (Preschool, thecherishacademy.com) at 3100 S Alaska St in the west of Rainier Playfield, and more.
 The Seattle Public Library in this neighborhood is Columbia Branch in 4721 Rainier Ave S near Columbia Park.

 Most locals visit the street of Rainier Ave S for shopping and dining.
 There are many options to buy snacks and drink before or after the park stroll.
 Grocery stores near the parks are PCC Community Markets at 3610 S Edmunds St located east of Columbia Park, Carmelitas Mexican store at 5041 Rainier Ave S in the north of Hitt's Hill Park, Harameyn Halal Grocery in 4272 S Mead St in the northeast of Brighton Playfield, West African Market Imports in 5997 Rainier Ave S in the east of Brighton Playfield, and Vientiane Grocery in 3828 S Graham St Unit C in the southwest of Brighton Playfield.
 Homes in the Columbia City area have recently sold for between $307k and $1.7 million.
-To see today's real estate listings in Columbia City, Seattle, please click the link below.
+To see today's real estate listings in Columbia City, Seattle, please click the link above.